Texas Negotiated Divorce Attorneys

 Is a Negotiated Divorce the Same as a Collaborative Divorce?

-No, a Collaborative Divorce differs from an information Negotiated Divorce.
-A Collaborative Divorce is authorized by statute and involves the spouses and lawyers signing an agreement committing not to go to court to resolve differences.
+No. A Collaborative Divorce is authorized by statute and involves the spouses and lawyers signing an agreement committing not to go to court to resolve differences.
 In a successful Collaborative Divorce, the couple ultimately negotiates and agrees on all terms of their divorce settlement, but each spouse has a lawyer and other professionals to facilitate the process.
 A Negotiated Divorce is more informal and may or may not involve two lawyers or other support professionals.

-Work with Our Experienced Texas Divorce Attorneys
+Work With Our Experienced Texas Divorce Attorneys

 Lets's Get Started